 The bottom line

-If it all seems like too much, then that’s perfectly OK.
+If it all seems like too much, that’s perfectly OK.
 Having one credit card can still be immensely helpful, whether your goal is earning rewards or maintaining access to an emergency line of credit.
 If you decide to have one credit card, just make sure it’s a good one.